-How do we decide on a style?
+How do we decide on a save-the-date style?

-Does it have to be a card?
+Does the save-the-date have to be a card?

 Cards may be the most straightforward way to go, but a wedding save-the-date can really be whatever you want.
 You have so many creative options: sticker magnets, custom comic strips, a photograph—even a bar of your favorite chocolate!
 Since many couples design the save-the-date themselves, this is the perfect chance to showcase your personality and interests as a couple.
-A graphic e-vite is another option, but (as mentioned above) we recommend sending a printed copy to your less tech-savvy guests and loved ones who might want to save it as a keepsake.
+A graphic e-vite is another option, but (as mentioned above) we recommend sending a printed copy to your guests and loved ones who might want to save it as a keepsake.